-Treatment of pancreatic cancer centers first around staging - determining how much of the pancreas is involved and whether the cancer has spread.
-This may be done using a formal staging/naming system or by categorizing the cancer into resectable (still within the pancreas and can be surgically removed), locally advanced (spread into nearby organs and not resectable), or metastatic (spread to distant organs).
+Treatment of pancreatic cancer is based on establishing what stage the cancer is in by determining how much of the pancreas is involved and whether the cancer has spread.
+This may be done using a formal staging/naming system or by categorizing the cancer into one of the following types: resectable (can be surgically removed because still located within the pancreas), locally advanced (spread into nearby organs and not resectable), or metastatic (spread to distant organs).

-Radiation and chemotherapy may be used and are often necessary as tiny, undetectable amounts of the tumor have often spread by the time surgery is done.
+Radiation and chemotherapy may be used to treat pancreatic cancer and typically are necessary because often tiny, undetectable amounts of a tumor will have spread by the time a surgery is done.
 Regrettably, pancreatic cancer does not respond well to current treatments.
 Gemcitabine and 5-fluorouracil (5-FU) are the most commonly used chemotherapy agents.
 They may be used alone or in combination with other drugs.

 For those with recurring or inoperable pancreatic cancer, palliative (comfort-oriented) care is the primary priority.
 Radiation, chemotherapy, and surgery may be used to help relieve pain.
-Surgery may also be done on non-resectable cancers to remove or bypass blockages in the bile duct and to help relieve pain and jaundice.
-An ERCP procedure may be done with a flexible endoscope to place a stent (plastic or metal tube that can help keep the duct open).
 Surgery may also be performed to cut nerves to help relieve pain that is resistant to other measures.

-People with inoperable pancreatic cancer may want to consider enrollment in clinical trials of new treatments.
-There are promising areas of research that may offer them additional options.
+People with inoperable pancreatic cancer may want to consider enrollment in clinical trials that assess new treatments.
+Learn more about clinical trials at the National Cancer Institute website.